Daniel-KM/OaiPmhRepository/README.md

 the [Europeana] digital library and the [Bibliothèque nationale de France].

 The files [`data/oaidc_custom_record.php`] and [`data/oaidc_custom_set.php`] may
-be adapted to complete data.
+be adapted to complete data, for example to add a new type of document.
+An additional guide is available in the header of these files.

 Note: Dublin Core types are not available for releases before Omeka 2.5: the search is not possible in derived sets.
 To use it, you need to hack the file